EdmundGoodman/edmundgoodman.github.io/content/posts/blog_canary.md

 ---
-title: "Blog Items"
+title: "Blog Canary"
 author: "Edmund Goodman"
 date: 2023-01-08T14:12:29Z
 draft: false
 ---

-## Blog items
+## Blog Canary

+In 1895, John Scott Haldane proposed bringing warm-blooded animals, most commonly canaries, into mines to detect high levels of carbon monoxide.
+This worked because they would become sick (and stop singing) before the miners did.
+Because of this, "Canary in a coal mine" is commonly used as an idiom for something which warns people of danger.

-This is a test of all the items which can be embedded in a blog post.
+This blog post is (in a very convoluted sense) a canary for my website, as it exercises the elements which can be embedded in a blog post.
 If I broke something in the server side rendering it will be messed up here, like a canary in a coal mine.